 Unemployment Among Young Adult Cancer Survivors Tied To Worse Quality of Life

 In a study of young adult cancer survivors, unemployment was associated with self-reported adverse physical health, mental health, and well-being.
-Returning to work after completion of therapy is an important milestone for previously employed survivors, but some younger adult survivors may have difficulties finding or maintaining employment, the study stated.
-These findings underscore the need for interventions to improve the work status and the quality of life of young adult cancer survivors, the study stated.
+Returning to work after completion of therapy is an important milestone for previously employed survivors, but some younger adult survivors who experience interruptions in their lives may face difficulties finding or maintaining employment, the study stated.
+Interventions to improve the work status and the quality of life of young adult cancer survivors are needed, the study stated.

 Approximately 1 in 10 young adult cancer survivors who participated in the study reported being unemployed.
-Among those who were employed, better work . . .
+Among those who were employed . . .